-ArcGIS Enterprise Cloud Builder CLI for AWS
+ArcGIS Enterprise Cloud Builder for Amazon Web Services

-ArcGIS Enterprise Cloud Builder Command Line Interface for Amazon Web Services takes information you provide in JSON files and the Esri CloudFormation templates to automate preparatory steps such as creating a network stack and Amazon Simple Storage Service (S3) bucket and uploading your ArcGIS authorization files and your SSL certificates to the bucket.
-The ArcGIS Enterprise Cloud Builder CLI for AWS also uses information you provide in JSON files to create the following architectures:
+The command utility takes information you provide in JSON files and the Esri CloudFormation templates to automate preparatory steps such as creating a network stack and Amazon Simple Storage Service (S3) bucket and uploading your ArcGIS authorization files and your SSL certificates to the bucket.
+ArcGIS Enterprise Cloud Builder CLI for AWS also uses information you provide in JSON files to create different ArcGIS architectures.

 - A base ArcGIS Enterprise deployment